chiefpansancolt/calendar-view-app/README.md

 | `meeting_calendar:active`  | Currently selected client name                   |
 | `meeting_calendar:{name}`  | Meetings, categories, and people for that client |

-Data can be exported as JSON and re-imported into any client (replace or merge).
+Data can be exported as JSON and re-imported into any client, using either replace or merge semantics.

 ---